 1Parenthetical amounts and percentages, as well as flow of fund percentages, indicate the amount or percent of that tax or fund to be deposited for the year ending March 31, 2022 in the respective fund or account.
-The allocations shown may be changed at any time by the Legislature.
+The allocations shown may be changed at any time by the Legislature..

 2 Effective December 1, 2017, all receipts from aviation fuel will be directed to an aviation purpose account, from which no revenue is directed to MTTF or MMTOA.
 However, beginning in State Fiscal Year 2018-2019 the enacted statutory "hold-harmless" provision directs transfers from the State General Fund to MTTF and MMTOA Account.
 In State Fiscal year 2019-2020, these transfers totaled \$7.2mm of which \$4mm flowed to MTA's Dedicated Tax Fund as MTTF Receipts and \$1.6mm flowed to MMTOA Account for downstate transit systems including MTA.
-3 In addition, the first \$7.5 million of the Basic Tax is appropriated to the Dedicated Tax Funds Pool.
+3 In addition, the first \$7.5 million of the Basic Tax is appropriated to the Dedicated Tax Funds Pool prior to any percentage split of the Dedicated Tax Funds Pool.